School Bus Driver

 How do you control kids when their being difficult?
 What kinds of disciplinary actions do you usually take

-Asked by ****** almost 5 years ago
+Asked by ****** about 5 years ago

 I use a variety of positive reinforcement tactics.
 For most kids, a routine is best so assigning them a seat on the bus and a seatmate they're friends with alleviates 90 percent of behavior issues.
 The other 10 percent, I use positive rewards for good behavior and largely ignore the bad behavior.
 Sometimes with a difficult child, I assign them a "job" like making sure everyone is awake.
 Now occasionally even this method doesn't work and I do have to resort to writing a child up and turning them into the school but that is a last resort.